IST Early Years

 In March 2001 the Board decided to start to process to gain the Parità Scolastica in the Elementary and Pre-school which the school obtained in 2002.

 Mr. Jonathan Cramb assumed the headship of the school in 2003, and it was determined that because of the growth of the school and the limited facilities available at the Moncalieri site, the school was going to have to seriously consider seeking expanded facilities.
 During these five years, the search and securing of the new site in Chieri, as well as the drawing up of the plans for the new school facilities became the school’s main objective.
 In 2008, Mrs. Carolyn Steinson assumed leadership of the school and accompanied the school in the finalization of its construction and the move from Moncalieri to Turin.

 The school continued to seek qualification by North American, European and International Baccalaureate institutions.
 It maintains joint and full accreditation with the New England Association of Colleges and Schools (NEASC) and the Council of International Schools in Europe (CIS).
 In May, 2006 ACAT-IST obtained authorization to offer the International Baccalaureate Primary Years Programme (IB-PYP).
 In the summer of 2008 the school obtained authorization to offer the International Baccalaureate Middle Years Programme (IB-MYP) making it the first school in Italy to offer all three IB programs and classifying IST as an IB World School.

 In September, 2011, Dr. Tomm Elliott returned to the school as its Headmaster for a second term.
-Under his direction, the school has approximately four hundred and seventy students representing 35 different nationalities and 80 faculty and staff members and has truly assumed its position one of the most consolidated international institutions of Italy.
-The school joyfully celebrates its 50th Anniversary during 2013.
+Under his direction, the school reached four hundred and seventy students representing 35 different nationalities and 80 faculty and staff members, and has truly assumed its position one of the most consolidated international institutions of Italy.
+The school joyfully celebrate its 50th Anniversary during 2013.